CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 With just the code above we're actually ready to write our business logic.

-For the damons continuously fetching and saving we have this:
+For the daemons continuously fetching and saving we have this:

 ```haskell
 allExchanges :: [Exchange]